FMBroers/fixed_string/README.md

 fixed_string
 ============

-string library optimized to only use stack.
-Length is known at compile-time and cannot be changed.
+String library optimized to prevent memory fragmentation with strings.
+String length is known at compile-time and cannot be changed.
 Ever.

 === Summary ===